kostiantyn-matsebora/streamstore/docs/README.md

 ## Storages

-Also add implementations of particular storage backends, such as:
+Also add implementations of particular storage, such as:

 - [x] [`In-Memory`] - for testing purposes.
 - [x] [`Binary Object`] storages: